 All of the above techniques can be used as alternatives to daily percussion and postural drainage (P/PD), also known as chest physical therapy or chest physiotherapy, in patients with cystic fibrosis.
 P/PD needs to be administered by a physical therapist or another trained adult in the home, typically a parent if the patient is a child.
 The necessity for regular therapy can be particularly burdensome for adolescents or adults who wish to lead independent lifestyles.
 Oscillatory devices can also potentially be used by patients with other respiratory disorders to promote bronchial secretion drainage and clearance, such as diffuse bronchiectasis and chronic obstructive pulmonary disease.
 In addition, they could benefit patients with neuromuscular disease who have impaired cough clearance.

 Other indications for Respiratory Devices are discussed in a separate policy.

-POLICYHigh-frequency chest wall compression devices and intrapulmonary percussive ventilation devices may be considered medically necessary in patients with cystic fibrosis or chronic diffuse bronchiectasis (as determined by specific criteria [see Policy Guidelines] including chest computed tomography scan) when standard chest physiotherapy has failed (i.e., the patient has frequent severe exacerbations of respiratory distress involving inability to clear mucus despite P/PD) OR standard chest physiotherapy is unavailable or not tolerated.
+POLICYHigh-frequency chest wall compression devices and intrapulmonary percussive ventilation devices may be considered medically necessary in patients with cystic fibrosis or chronic diffuse bronchiectasis (as determined by specific criteria [see Policy Guidelines] including chest computed tomography scan) when standard chest physical therapy has failed (i.e., the patient has frequent severe exacerbations of respiratory distress involving inability to clear mucus despite P/PD) OR standard chest physical therapy is unavailable or not tolerated.

 Use of an oscillatory positive expiratory pressure device may be considered medically necessary in patients with hypersecretory lung disease (i.e., produce excessive mucus) who have difficulty clearing the secretions and recurrent disease exacerbations.

 High-frequency chest wall compression devices and intrapulmonary percussive ventilation devices are considered not medically necessary as an alternative to chest physical therapy in patients with cystic fibrosis or chronic bronchiectasis in any other clinical situations; there are no clinical data to show that these devices provide any additional health benefit compared to conventional chest physical therapy in these situations other than those specified here.